 Applied sports psychologists typically focus on goal-setting, visualization and other motivational skills.
 Clinical sports psychologists help identify, diagnose and treat mental disorders that may be associated with athletes, such as depression, eating disorders and performance anxiety.

-As of 2012, psychologists earned an average salary of more than $86,000 a year, the BLS reported.
+As of May 2016, psychologists earned a median annual salary of $75,230, the BLS reported.
 An individual’s educational qualifications and employment history affect salary potential and career opportunities, as do local market conditions.

 Education and Training for Sports Psychologists